 What Jesus offers is a peace that is not fragile, that is already beyond fear and anxiety, that does not depend upon feeling healthy, secure, and loved in this world.
 What is this peace?

 At the last supper and as he was dying, Jesus offered us his gift of peace.
 And what is this?
-It is the absolute assurance the we are connected to the source of life in such a way that nothing, absolutely nothing, can ever sever – not bad health, not betrayal by someone, indeed, not even our own sin.
+It is the absolute assurance that we are connected to the source of life in such a way that nothing, absolutely nothing, can ever sever – not bad health, not betrayal by someone, indeed, not even our own sin.
 We are unconditionally loved and held by the source of life itself and nothing can change that.
 Nothing can change God’s unconditional love for us.

 That’s the meta-narrative we need in order to keep perspective during the ups and downs of our lives.
 We are like actors in a play.
 The ending of the story has already been written and it is a happy one.
 We know that we will triumph in the end, just as we know that we will have some rocky scenes before that ending.
 If we keep that in mind, we can more patiently bear the seeming death-dealing tragedies that befall us.
 We are being held unconditionally by the source of life itself, God.